 The investment objective of the World ex U.S. Core Equity 2 ETF is to achieve long-term capital appreciation while considering federal tax implications of investment decisions.
-The Portfolio seeks to achieve its investment objective by purchasing a broad and diverse group of equity securities of non-U.S. companies with an increased exposure to smaller capitalization, lower relative price, and higher profitability companies relative to the Non-U.S. Universe.
-For purposes of this Portfolio, the Advisor defines the "Non-U.S. Universe" as a market capitalization weighted set of non-U.S. companies in developed and emerging markets, which may include frontier markets, that have been authorized for investment as Approved Markets by the Advisor's Investment Committee.
+The Portfolio seeks to achieve its investment objective by purchasing a broad and diverse group of equity securities within a market capitalization weighted universe of non-U.S. companies with a meaningfully increased exposure to smaller capitalization, lower relative price, and higher profitability companies relative to the Non-U.S. Universe.
+For purposes of this Portfolio, the Advisor defines the Non-U.S. Universe as a market capitalization weighted set (e.g., the larger the company, the greater the proportion of the Non-U.S. Universe it represents) of non-U.S. companies in developed and emerging markets that have been authorized for investment as approved markets by the Advisor's Investment Committee.
 Market capitalization weighted means that a company's weighting in the Non-U.S. Universe is proportional to that company's actual market capitalization compared to the total market capitalization of all eligible companies.
 The higher the company's relative market capitalization, the greater its representation.
 As of the date of this Prospectus, the following markets have been authorized for investment as Approved Markets for the Portfolio and comprise the Non-U.S. Universe: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Kuwait, the Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom, Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Malaysia, Mexico, Peru, the Philippines, Poland, Qatar, Saudi Arabia, South Africa, South Korea, Taiwan, Thailand, Turkey and the United Arab Emirates.
 For a description of the securities approved for investment, see "Approved Markets" in this Prospectus.